Whitney-Nihi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 -11-binary_to_decimal - converts a number from base 2 to base 10
--12-combinations - prints all possible combinations of two letters, except oo -13-print_float - prints a number with two decimal places, followed by a new line
+-12-combinations - prints all possible combinations of two letters, except oo -13-print_float - prints a number with two decimal places, followed by a new line -100-decimal_to_hexadecimal - converts a number from base 10 to base 16